 The Ministry of Transport's climate change work programme includes contributions to the New Zealand Emissions Trading Scheme, biofuels, electric vehicles, other alternative fuels and technologies and the energy efficiency of commercial fleets.

-- Emissions Trading Scheme: The transport (liquid fossil fuels) sector is covered by the New Zealand Emissions Trading Scheme.
+- Emissions Trading Scheme(external link): The transport (liquid fossil fuels) sector is covered by the New Zealand Emissions Trading Scheme.

 - Other alternative fuels and technologies: The government is investigating the potential of second generation transport fuels derived from diverse non-food based renewable sources such as biomass, woody biomass and landfill gas.